urfave/cli/README.md

 the "load" flag used would also have to be defined on the command flags in order for this code snipped to work.

-Currently only the aboved specified formats are supported but developers can add support for other input sources by implementing the altsrc.InputSourceContext for their given sources.
+Currently only YAML, JSON, and TOML files are supported but developers can add support for other input sources by implementing the altsrc.InputSourceContext for their given sources.

 Here is a more complete sample of a command using YAML support: